-HOPE - details of safeguarding concerns are not recorded on HOPE however a key issue case note should be added to indicate that an incident or concern has been logged.
-You should use the wording: 'CPOMS SAFEGUARDING.' on the key issue case note.
+HOPE - details of safeguarding concerns are not recorded on HOPE however a case note should be added to indicate that a concern has been logged.

+You should use the wording: 'Possible safeguarding concern.
+Incident Report Form completed.
+Contact safeguarding coordinator for further details if needed.' on the case note, record it as a Key Issue and select Yes to show in header.
 This will identify any future staff that a possible concern was previously raised without giving confidential details.
+The Level 1 Safeguarding Coordinator and the member of staff reporting the concern should agree who will complete this case note.